universal-meaning-map/docs/readme.md

 ### Note
 - An instance of an `abstraction-projection` in the system is currently referred to as `note`.
-- A `note` aims to represent an `abstraction` as accurately as possible, although is always a best effort.
+- A `note` aims to represent an `mind-abstraction` as accurately as possible, although is always a best effort.
 - A `note` is made of a list of arbitrary lengths of `predicates`.
-A `predicate` being a quality or attribute of the `abstraction`.
+A `predicate` being a quality or attribute of the `mind-abstraction`.
 - A `predicate` has the form of a key-value pair.
 The "key" is the `property` that can be understood as the how/verb/relationship/type...
 - A `note` is an [`IPLD`](https://ipld.io/docs/) object.